 It's all in your head To understand transient response, it's important to understand how you hear.
 You see, you don't really hear with your ears.
 You hear with your brain.
 For instance, it's the brain that helps you identify what you're listening to.
 The direction it's coming from.
 And that re-creates that illusion of "being there."
 The thing is, every musical note is really a complex tone.
-A basic tone-the fundamental-plus subtle musical overtones-harmonics-that give every instrument a unique personality.
+A basic tone - the fundamental - plus subtle musical overtones - harmonics - that give every instrument a unique personality.

-Not only that, musical notes are constantly starting and stopping.
-When they do, the number and intensity of the harmonics change.
 This basic tone, together with all those changing harmonics, is called a transient.
 The brain takes all of them into account in interpreting any sound the ear receives.
 On making things imperfectly clear It's when a speaker can't react quickly or accurately enough to all those changing musical notes, all those transients, that distortion can occur.
 And distortion means muddy-sounding music.
 With little definition or clarity.
 A bad situation made worse when a speaker over-reacts to all those changing tones.
 The speaker actually adds tones of its own.
 And that's bad.

-Most experts feel the best way to measure transient response is with tone bursts.
+Pattern C Most experts feel the best way to measure transient response is with tone bursts.
 Pure tones of various frequencies are rapidly switched on and off to simulate the transient nature of voice and instrument signals.

 In Pattern A, the speaker hasn't reproduced accurately.
 It's completely overshot the level of the input signal.
 And the result is a sizzling, hot sound.
 Totally colored.

-In Pattern B. the speaker has taken too long to react.
+In Pattern B, the speaker has taken too long to react.
 This "hangover" can cause considerable blurring.
 So what you hear is dull and lifeless.

 Now look at Pattern C. The speaker here has reacted both quickly and accurately.
 And the result is exceptional clarity and definition.
 The kind that Avid builds into all of its speakers.

-Check No. 6 on Reader Service Card The proof is in the Now you know there's a lot more to a speaker than just flat frequency response.
+Check No. 6 on Reader Service Card

+The proof is in the hearing

+Now you know there's a lot more to a speaker than just flat frequency response.
 Like good transient response.

-But even the best, most accurate transient more.
+But even the best, most accurate transient

 response in the world

-The point is,

 isn't the be-all and

 end-all of a superb

 speaker.
 There's

-we're a company

-one thing and one

-thing only.
-The

-that is committed to

-design and construcbest-sounding stereo

-hear for yourself.
-So

-go to your hi-fi store

-and listen to an Avid.
+more.

+The point is, we're a company that is committed to one thing and one thing only.
+The design and construction of the clearest, best-sounding stereo speaker systems in their price range.
+But you've got to hear for yourself.
+So go to your hi-fi store and listen to an Avid.
+Then some other speaker in the same price category.